Foreign Service officer

-A Foreign Service Officer (FSO) is a commissioned member of the United States Foreign Service.
-Foreign Service Officers formulate and implement the foreign policy of the United States.
-FSOs spend most of their careers overseas as members of U.S. embassies, consulates, and other diplomatic missions, though some receive assignments to serve at combatant commands, Congress, and educational institutions such as the various U.S. service academies.
+A Foreign Service officer (FSO) is a commissioned member of the United States Foreign Service.
+FSOs formulate and implement the foreign policy of the United States.
+They spend most of their careers overseas as members of U.S. embassies, consulates, and other diplomatic missions, though some receive assignments to serve at combatant commands, Congress, and educational institutions such as the various U.S. service academies.

-Foreign Service Officers are one of five categories of Foreign Service employees.
-Other categories include chiefs of mission, ambassadors at large, Foreign Service personnel, and Foreign Service nationals.

 As of 2021, there were over 8,000 FSOs.

 Career tracks

 FSOs of the State Department are split among five career tracks, called "cones": consular officers, economic officers, management officers, political officers, and public diplomacy officers.